-ICBC claims: If your disability results from a motor vehicle accident, you must also claim any wage loss benefits that you are entitled to from any third party.
-Your LTD benefits may be reduced by all or a portion of those wage loss benefits.
+Third party claims: If your disability results from a motor vehicle accident, you must also claim any wage loss benefits that you are entitled to from any third party.
+Your LTD benefits may be reduced by all or a portion of those wage loss benefits, other than benefits paid by the Insurance Corporation of BC (ICBC) for motor vehicle accidents on or after May 17, 2018.